csswizardry/csswizardry.github.com/_posts/2017-11-21-the-fallacies-of-distributed-computing-applied-to-front-end-performance.md

 that bandwidth is always low: they’re saying that, sometimes, one or all of them will be sub-optimal.
 We should prepare for that.

-Yet time and time again I see developers falling into the same old traps—making assumptions or overly-optimistic predictions about the conditions in which their apps will run.
+Yet time and time again I see developers falling into the same old traps — making assumptions or overly-optimistic predictions about the conditions in which their apps will run.
 Developers frequently tell me things like <q>most of our users are on wifi</q>, or <q>4G is pretty much everywhere now</q>, or <q>people only ever visit the site from inside the office anyway</q>.
-Even if this is statistically true—even if your analytics corroborate the claim—planning only for the best leaves you utterly unprepared for the worst.
+Even if this is statistically true — even if your analytics corroborate the claim — planning only for the best leaves you utterly unprepared for the worst.
 To paraphrase [Jeremy](https://twitter.com/adactio), it’s not about how well it works, but [how well it fails](https://www.youtube.com/watch?v=sMhzgKUKdBU).